zavilev/NMDj/.ipynb_checkpoints/README-checkpoint.md

-      -n, --nmd             whether to predict targets of NMD in input.gtf -N, --nmdann          whether to predict targets of NMD in annotation.gtf -r transcripts.txt or attr:value, --ref transcripts.txt or attr:value Either a file with reference transcript ids, each id on a new line, or a string
-                            <attribute>:<value>.
-In the second case transcript is chosen as reference if the value of its
-                            <attribute> contains <value>
+      -n, --nmd             whether to predict targets of NMD in input.gtf -N, --nmdann          whether to predict targets of NMD in annotation.gtf -r transcripts.txt or attr:value, --ref transcripts.txt or attr:value Either a file with reference transcript ids, each id on a new line, or a string <attribute>:<value>.
+In the second case transcript is chosen as reference if the value of its <attribute> contains <value>
       -p path/to/output/, --prefix path/to/output/
                             Prefix for NMDj output files
       -q file.txt, --ipsa_files file.txt
                             File with paths to ipsa files containing counts of RNA-Seq split-reads aligned to junctions --threads THREADS     number of threads for parallel processing --no_clustering       skip clustering events
-      --use_nnls            Use non-negative least squares for calculation of junction coefficients for PSI calculation

 ## Output